RiqiangGao/GDP-HMM_AAPMChallenge/README.md

 Another metric is quality index of the deliverable plan generated from the dose prediction following the scorecard described by Ref [[1](#Citation)].
 The computation of the metric will be handled by organizer.
 The participants only need to submit their results or solution package.
 Only small of number times are allowed to compute the quality index.

+## Prizes and Publication Plan

+- **Monetary Awards:** A total $4,000 for top five teams (sponorship is pending for approval).
+- **Certificate:** Top five teams will receive certificate endorsed organization team and AAPM.
+- **Authorship:** Top five teams (up to two members per team) will be invited as co-authors on a journal manuscript summarizing the challenge.
+Additional team members will be acknowledged.
+- **Presentations:** Top two teams will present at the 2025 AAPM Annual Meeting.
+- **Internship Opportunities**: Top three teams (if led by a student) will receive priority consideration for internships at Siemens Healthineers AI Center.

 ## Challenge Organizers